Skip to main content

 Palantir and Anduril form consortium to win more defense AI contracts

-Clearview AI holds a $9.2 million contract matching faces against 30 billion photos scraped from social media.
-ICE signed a $3.75 million contract with Clearview to identify victims and offenders in child exploitation cases.
-ICE is one of Clearview's largest customers.
+Clearview AI entered the federal surveillance market through a narrower door.
+The company built a scraped from social media platforms without user consent and sold access to law enforcement.
+ICE signed a $3.75 million contract with Clearview to identify victims and perpetrators in child exploitation cases.
+Total federal contracts reached $9.2 million, with ICE among the company's largest customers.

 πŸ›‘οΈNational SecurityπŸ“œConstitutional LawπŸ€–AI Governance✊Civil Rights